 Inspector Karcz offered me the function of a ‘coordinator of pedagogical supervision’.
-She was observing my work, my diligence, attention to details, professionalism, as well as my social skills which brought respect and positive response of the artistic community in Zielona Góra and the region around it.
+She was observing my work, my diligence, attention to detail, professionalism, as well as my social skills which brought respect and positive response from the artistic community in Zielona Góra and the region around it.

 For many months after the start of the academic year 1995/96, LSB had no possibility of carrying out normal working activities.

 Soon afterward LSB was offered a one-year postdoctoral position at the Georgia Institute of Technology in Atlanta.
 MG asked her employer for a leave of absence.
 She asked the school director to specify the requirements she would have to meet to return to school after one year’s absence.
 Director suggested a consultation with a teachers union lawyer.
 The lawyer informed me that obtaining a promotion and becoming an appointed teacher would ensure a safe return to the job at the school.
 I took the exam in front of the commission, whose members were the regional inspector of the Ministry of Culture, the school director, and a professor from the Academy of Music in Poznan.
 I received the certificate of professional advance on 30 June 1997.
 However, the last sentence of the document states that the certificate will be revoked, if I do not return to work on 1 September 1997.

 This is an illegal clause.
 According to article 10, 2.8, of the Teachers’ Charter of 1982, I should be employed again as an appointed teacher.